atrosekta/rust-electrical-wiki/content/water.md

 - Sprinklers have a radius of 1 foundation or 3 meters.
 Anything that water can affect within this range will be affected.
-- Primarily used for indoor plant farms using planter boxes
+- Primarily used for indoor plant farms using planter boxes.
-- Will get people wet if they are in range
+- Will get people wet if they are in range.
 - Will extinguish campfires, lanterns, furnaces and other similar items.
-- Will not extinguish fire from the flamethrower or molotov cocktail
+- Will not extinguish fire from the flamethrower or molotov cocktail.

 ---